nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/installation.md

 For AWS Inferentia, you must first create an AWS EC2 instance with the `inf1` instance type.
 You can find more information about `inf1` instances in the [official documentation](https://aws.amazon.com/it/ec2/instance-types/inf1/).

 !!! info AWS has recently released the `inf2` instance type, which is a more powerful version of `inf1`.
-For now `inf2` instances are only available in preview, you can request them directly to AWS by filling this [form](https://pages.awscloud.com/EC2-Inf2-Preview.html).
+For now `inf2` instances are only available in private preview, you can request them directly to AWS by filling this [form](https://pages.awscloud.com/EC2-Inf2-Preview.html).

 To use Speedster on AWS Inferentia, we will use the [`torch-neuron`](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-setup.html) library, that must be manually installed on `inf1` instances (on `inf2`instances it's already preinstalled if you use the PyTorch DLAMI provided by AWS).